AlphaBravo7777/CS50_ProblemSets/pset4/bmp/README.md

 metadatabmp.c
 ---

-This is an auxiliary program for viewing metadata from bmp files
+This is an auxiliary program for viewing metadata from bmp files.
+Metadata is written to the created text file

 ### Build